edgedb/easy-edgedb/README.md

 5. How would you make it without touching the schema?

+Up next in Chapter 16: [Could Renfield be of help?](../chapter16/index.md)

 # Chapter 16 - Is Renfield telling the truth?

 > Arthur Holmwood's father has died and now Arthur is the head of the house.
 His new title is Lord Godalming, and he has a lot of money.
 With this money he helps the team to find the houses where Dracula has hidden his boxes.